For more information contact

 The department offers a wide range of program options, from the study of historical periods and genres (medieval to postcolonial) to literary criticism and theory.
 The department's recent emphasis on contemporary anglophone and trans-national studies, the relationship of science and literature, and questions of "modernity" complement the more traditional canonical concerns of the department.
 There is close cooperation with the Literature Program, with which the department shares faculty, and our own English and American literature offerings are supplemented by the program's interdisciplinary and internationalist interests.
 For more information, visit http://english.duke.edu/graduate.

-The submission of a writing sample (nonreturnable, limited to 25 pages) is required.
-The writing sample must be uploaded through the English Department's online writing sample upload process.
-It should be a copy of an essay (nonfiction), preferably a critical or scholarly essay submitted as an academic requirement in a literature course.
-Applicant's name should appear on each page in top right corner.
+A writing sample (nonreturnable, limited to 25 pages) is required and must be submitted in the Departmental Requirements section of the Graduate School’s online application.
+The writing sample should be a copy of an essay (nonfiction), preferably a critical or scholarly essay submitted as an academic requirement in a literature course.
+The applicant's name should appear on each page in top right corner.